Lacto-Fermenting 101...Fermenting Vegetables

 Kale or cabbage leaves

 1/2 to 1 teaspoon your choice of dried herb.
 (Dill weed, Celery seed or Caraway seed work well for this ferment).
+Helpful hint: Wrap herbs and spices in a piece of cheesecloth and place into the bottom of the jar to prevent them from floating.

 Fill jar halfway with layered carrots and onions.
 Add garlic and herb (if desired).
 Add remaining carrots and onions packing tightly.
 Leave approximately 1 1/2 to 2 inches headspace in jar.
 Completely cover veggies with kale or cabbage leaves.
 Cut 2 carrot or celery sticks and crisscross over kale/cabbage leaves tucking them tightly into the shoulders of the jar.
 These will act as a weight to keep your vegetables submerged under the brine.
 There should be 1 to 1 1/2 inches of headspace in the jar.